microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 - When the codespace completes loading, you should find an instance of Visual Studio Code running in your browser with the files needed for this hackathon.

-**NOTE:** If your codespace times out, just go ahead and restart it.
-You can increase the timeout of Codespace, by doing....
+Your developer environment is ready, hooray!
+Skip to section: [Deploy Azure Resources](#deploy-azure-resources)

+**NOTE:** GitHub Codespaces time out after 20 minutes if you are not actively interacting with it in the browser.
+If your codespace times out, you can restart it and the developer environment and its files will return with its state intact within seconds.
+Codespaces expire after 30 days unless you extend the expiration date.
+When a Codespace expires, the state of all files in it will be lost.

-### Use Local Workstation
+#### Use Local Workstation

 **NOTE:** You can skip this section if are using GitHub Codespaces!

 If you want to setup your environment on your local workstation, expand the section below and follow the requirements listed.